banner-3

 Mean or median LDL-C after treatment.

-LDL-C lowering medications recommended by the 2022 ACC ECDP for patients with very high-risk ASCVD4
+LDL-C lowering medications recommended by the 2022 ACC ECDP for secondary prevention ASCVD patients at very high risk5

 non=statin-wrapper